Skip to content

 Backends

-Running on multiple nodes is supported only with AWS, GCP, and Azure.
+Running on multiple nodes is supported only with the aws, gcp, azure, oci backends, or SSH fleets.

 Web applications